 The second warning at cross section 12 states that the energy loss was greater than 1.0 feet between the current cross section (#12) and the previous cross section (#11).
 This warning also indicates the possible need for additional cross sections.
 This is due to the fact that the rate of energy loss is usually not linear.
-However, the program uses, as a default, an average conveyance equation to determine the energy loss will not be determined between the two cross sections.
+However, the program uses, as a default, an average conveyance equation to determine the energy losses.
+Therefore, if the cross sections are too far apart, an appropriate energy loss will not be determined between the two cross sections.
 (The user may select alternate methods to compute the average friction slope.
 Further discussion of user specified friction loss formulation is discussed in Chapter 4 of the Hydraulic Reference Manual.)